codexer-25aditi/Survey-on-Advertising-in-Snapchat/README.md

-# Hi, we are Prakshi, Aditi, Anushka and Shraddha from group 6👋
+# Hi! we are Prakshi, Aditi, Anushka and Shraddha from group 6👋

 •	We Performed how Snapchat, a social media app Targets its audience using ads and its full data analysis process.